ibm-cloud-docs/openshift/openshift_ts.md

   * <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic
   * <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> VPC Generation 2 compute

-Your Red Hat OpenShift on IBM Cloud includes an IBM-managed master with highly available replicas, automatic security patch updates applied for you, and automation in place to recover in case of an incident.
+Your {{site.data.keyword.openshiftlong_notm}} includes an IBM-managed master with highly available replicas, automatic security patch updates applied for you, and automation in place to recover in case of an incident.
 You can check the health, status, and state of the cluster master by running `ibmcloud oc cluster get --cluster <cluster_name_or_ID>`.
 {: shortdesc}

 **Master Health**<br>
 The **Master Health** reflects the state of master components and notifies you if something needs your attention.
 The health might be one of the following:
 *   `error`: The master is not operational.
 IBM is automatically notified and takes action to resolve this issue.
 You can continue monitoring the health until the master is `normal`.
-You can also [open an {{site.data.keyword.cloud_notm}} support case](/docs/openshift?topic=openshift-get-help).
+You can also [open an {{site.data.keyword.cloud_notm}} support case](/docs/containers?topic=containers-get-help).
 *   `normal`: The master is operational and healthy.
 No action is required.
 *   `unavailable`: The master might not be accessible, which means some actions such as resizing a worker pool are temporarily unavailable.
 IBM is automatically notified and takes action to resolve this issue.
 You can continue monitoring the health until the master is `normal`.
 *   `unsupported`: The master runs an unsupported version of Kubernetes.
 You must [update your cluster](/docs/openshift?topic=openshift-update) to return the master to `normal` health.